octokit/handbook/README.md

 ## Security considerations

-- The `client_secret` must not be shared with user-accessible parts of the OAuth client, such as browser based application clients or native applications, in order to prevent counterfeit clients ([compare Section 10.1 of OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-10.1)).
+- The `client_secret` must not be shared with user-accessible parts of the OAuth client, such as browser-based application clients or native applications, in order to prevent counterfeit clients ([compare Section 10.1 of OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-10.1)).
 If an attacker would manage to intercept the redirect after authorization was granted, they could use the known `client_id` and `client_secret` to generate a token themselves.
 GitHub does not support the [PKCE extension](https://tools.ietf.org/html/rfc7636).
 - The client should request access tokens with the minimal scope necessary.
 - Avoid passing access tokens as part of URLs.
 Browser history or request logs can expose tokens unknowingly.
-The client’s configured `redirect_url` must point to one of two things
+The client’s configured `redirect_url` must point to one of two things:
   1. The client back-end, which can directly retrieve the OAuth Access token and use it to authenticate as the user.
 The Authorization server can persist the token if future requests authenticated as the user will be necessary for the OAuth app.
-  2. The client front-end, which then needs to send the authorization code to the client backend in exchange for the OAuth Access token.
+  2. The client front-end, which then needs to send the authorization code to the client back-end in exchange for the OAuth Access token.
 The client back-end needs to expose a custom API endpoint for that operation.
 The client front-end can persist the OAuth Access token for future authentication against GitHub’s REST or GraphQL API.

 See also: https://tools.ietf.org/html/rfc6749#section-10